rafi5783/Cybersecurity-Lab-Portfolio/README.md

 * **Processes & Services:** Analysis of the Service Control Manager, Task Manager, and identifying malicious processes.
 * **PowerShell & CLI:** Command-line administration using CMD and PowerShell cmdlets.

+### 5. ⌨️ Command Line

+Operational analysis of command-line interfaces (CLI) for system administration and automation across platforms.
+* **Windows & PowerShell:** Deep dive into OS management using legacy CMD commands and modern PowerShell object-based cmdlets.
+* **Linux Shell:** Operational analysis of the Bash shell, covering file system navigation, permission management (`chmod`), and text processing (`grep`).
+* **Scripting & Automation:** Basics of writing shell scripts and using pipes (`|`) to chain commands for efficient workflow automation.

 *(More modules on Web Fundamentals and Linux Security coming soon...)*

 ## 🛠️ Tech Stack & Tools